stanford-rc/ibswinfo/README.md

 allow sysadmins to get more information about their unmanaged Infiniband switches.

-It can be used to gather vitals such as fan speeds or temperatures, and monitor the switches more closely.
+It can be used to gather hardware vitals such as fan speeds or temperatures, and monitor the switches more closely.

+## Installation

-## Dependencies
+### Dependencies

 * [Mellanox Firmware Tools (MFT)](https://www.mellanox.com/products/adapter-software/firmware-tools) >=
   4.14.0
 * [`infiniband-diags`](https://github.com/linux-rdma/rdma-core)
 * `bash`, `coreutils`, `awk` and `sed`

-## Installation

-It's a shell script, so, it's pretty much:
-1. download
-2. run

 ### Preparation